Last Updated on

 Design wise, this headset defies its price.
 Its capacious and foamy earpads, covered up by artificial leather, nicely cover your ears and provide gentle pressure on your head - without being too loose or too tight.

-We literally spend tens of hours and didn't get any headache due of its pressure.
+We literally spend tens of hours and didn't get any headache due to its pressure.

-It comes in different versions having different shades on earpads and headband (which also has a premium touch by having artificial leather), like green, blue, and carbon etc.
+It comes in different versions which have different shades on earpads and headband (which also has a premium touch by having artificial leather), like green, blue, and carbon etc.

-The arches that connect the earcups with the headband is made up of metal, but is flexible enough to fit a majority of heads.
+The arch that connects the earcups with the headband is made up of metal but is flexible enough to fit a majority of heads.

-Being a stereo headset, this one comes with a 3.5 mm jack coming out from its left earcup, and you can use it on almost any audio device out there: Android, gaming consoles, PC, etc.
+Being a stereo headset, this one has a 3.5 mm jack coming out from its left earcup, and you can use it on almost any audio device out there: Android, gaming consoles, PC, etc.

 Speaking of left earcup, we should mention that this cup also has some other functions.

-For starters, it has a small volume dial that can be used to lower and raise the sound.
-Next up is the toggle button used to on and off the microphone capability (mic is also attached to that left cup).
+For starters, it has a small volume-dial that can be used to lower and raise the sound.
+Next up is the toggle button that is used to on and off the microphone capability (mic is also attached to that left cup).

-Last one is about the mic itself.
-You can detach it to use HS50 as a normal headphones pair - perfect to be used in a public gathering.
+The last one is the mic itself.
+You can detach it to use HS50 as a normal headphones pair - making it perfect to be used in a public gathering.
 Remember, though, that you have to store this mic in a safe place.
 It's very small and if you've lost it, you'll probably have to get a new one.

 Just like design and functionality, the performance of Corsair HS50 is nothing like a budget headset.
-Corsair have put 50 mm sound drivers in it, while many other expensive headset come with only 40 mm drivers.
+Corsair has put 50 mm sound drivers in it, while many other expensive headsets come with only 40 mm drivers.